fbaumdicker/ML-PopGen-Tutorials/PoMoBalance.md

 ### Software

-Before the pre-course starts, please install the following software on your own computer:
+Before the workshop starts, please install the following software on your own computer:

 * RevBayes.
 For this workshop, we will be using the ```development``` RevBayes branch, where the polymorphism-aware models are all available.
 Make sure you follow the instructions below to install RevBayes.
-Other helpful software
+Other helpful software:
 * [Tracer](https://beast.community/tracer)
 * [FigTree](https://github.com/rambaut/figtree/releases)
 * [R](https://www.r-project.org/) or [RStudio](https://rstudio.com/) with the package **Rcpp**